Precis-Digital/frontend-take-home-assignment/README.md

 * Setup a new private repository with the source code
 * Code
 * Push your solution to a new branch
-* Create a Pull Request when your ready and reach out to us for setting up the interview!
+* Create a Pull Request in your private repository and invite us to the repository on the interview

+If you didn't have time to finish all the code you wanted to prepare for the interview, it is fine.
+You can ellaborate on those parts together with us on the call instead.

 ## How to run the application